 Acquire a strong foundation in environmental health.
 Master the tools of analysis for assessing environmental factors that impact health, risk assessment methods, and the process by which policies are framed and enacted to protect the environment from hazards and pollutants that have a direct impact on population health.

 Health and social behavior uses theory and research from the behavioral sciences to explain the causes and health effects of salutary and risky behavior.
 Learn the basic set of competencies that is central to the field, including identifying basic theories, concepts, and models from a range of social and behavioral disciplines that are used in public health research and practice; understanding the causes of social and behavioral factors that affect the health of individuals and the general population; and recognizing individual, organizational, and community concerns, assets, resources, and deficits for social and behavioral science interventions.

 Learn to describe basic concepts of probability, random variation, and commonly used statistical probability distributions.
 Apply descriptive techniques used to summarize public health data and common statistical methods for inference.
 You also acquire the skills to interpret results of statistical analyses and develop written and oral presentations based on statistical analyses for both public health professionals and educated lay audiences.

 Discover how to use the media to promote healthy public policy.
 Focusing on media advocacy, you learn how to frame issues from a public health perspective and become better equipped to work effectively with journalists.
-The first five weeks consist of six hours of Web-based instruction per week.
-After a one-week break, the last week consists of six days of on-campus accelerated lectures.

 Study the structure of health care organizations and the factors that affect their performance, as well as their growth and decline and the role of health care managers.
 Departing from traditional organization behavior instruction, this course studies the organization itself.
 Learn how to capitalize on the organization's structure to meet the organization's goals and be a knowledgeable, effective change agent.